Skip to main content

 The connection between your lifestyle and your SHBG levels is deeply rooted in your metabolic health.
 One of the most influential factors is insulin, the hormone that manages your blood sugar.
 A state of high insulin, often associated with a diet rich in refined carbohydrates and a sedentary lifestyle, sends a direct signal to your liver to produce less SHBG.

 This results in lower SHBG levels.
 Consequently, a greater proportion of your sex hormones become unbound and biologically active.
-This mechanism explains why individuals with or obesity often present with lower-than-optimal SHBG concentrations.
+This mechanism explains why individuals with insulin resistance or obesity often present with lower-than-optimal SHBG concentrations.
 Understanding this relationship is the first step in recognizing your own power to influence your hormonal landscape.

 The symptoms you might be experiencing are not abstract complaints; they are signals from a biological system that is responding to its environment.
 Your daily actions are inputs that can either support or disrupt this delicate equilibrium.